Female Amateur Sleuth

 - Sally MacMillan has her husband, San Francisco Police Commissioner Stewart Mac Millan.
 Since they are a married couple, they regularly discuss crime and its solution (frequently in bed or some other intimate setting).

 - Booth is pretty much this for Bones, especially now that they have finally resolved their Unresolved Sexual Tension.
+She is his partner on cases that require her expertise.

 - In Psych, Jules is Shawn's Cop Girlfriend.
+Although, he was hired by the SBPD as a consultant before meeting.

 - Gender-reversed in The Finder where Deputy US Marshal Isabel Zambada is Walter's Cop Girlfriend.